 For depression, you might find yourself crying at any point of the day and multiple times during the day.
-It could be when you just woke up, when you are typing a document, when you are walking back home, or any daily routine that you perform.
+It could be when you just woke up, when you are typing a document, or when you are walking back home.
+It could occur in any daily routine that you perform.

 You cry even when you are not thinking about the problem.

 You might have suppressed your thoughts, but what you feel about the situation is not dealt with yet.
 So the depressed feelings still creep into your life from time to time.
 Also, you don’t feel better after you cry, you feel worse and more hopeless with your life.